marcdeb1/lbry-supply-chart/README.md

 ## How to use

-- Include jQuery and amcharts (https://www.amcharts.com/) Javascript files, as in supply-chart.html.
+- Include jQuery and amcharts (https://www.amcharts.com/) Javascript files (see supply-chart.html).
-- Copy supply-chart.js and supply-chart.css to your page.
+- Include supply-chart.js and supply-chart.css to your page.
 - Add to code where you want to see the chart appear :
 ```
 <div class="mining-inflation-chart-container">